-Route of Administration Dosage Form / Strength/Composition Non-medicinal Ingredients Subcutaneous Injectable, 1.34 mg/mL Disodium phosphate dihydrate, propylene glycol, phenol, and water for injections.
+Route of Administration Dosage Form / Strength/Composition Non-medicinal Ingredients Subcutaneous Injectable, 0.68 mg/mL, 1.34 mg/mL or 2.68 mg/mL Disodium phosphate dihydrate, propylene glycol, phenol, and water for injections.

-OZEMPIC® is provided in a pre-filled, multi-dose, disposable pen, which contains the drug solution, semaglutide in a 1.5 mL or 3 mL cartridge.
+Ozempic® is provided in a pre-filled, multi-dose, disposable pen, which contains the drug solution, semaglutide in a 1.5 mL or 3 mL cartridge.

-Each 1 mL of OZEMPIC® solution contains 1.34 mg of semaglutide and the following non-medicinal ingredients disodium phosphate dihydrate, propylene glycol, phenol, and water for injections.
+Each 1 mL of Ozempic[®] solution contains 0.68 mg, 1.34 mg or 2.68 mg of semaglutide and the following non-medicinal ingredients disodium phosphate dihydrate, propylene glycol, phenol, and water for injections.
+Ozempic[®] is a clear and colourless solution with a pH of 7.4.